MarinAnalytics/blep/README.md

 Notes:
 * In-memory only; does not share state across multiple container instances.
 * Suitable for local use & small single-instance deployments; for production scaling, replace with Redis or database-backed algorithm.

+### Frontend Click Batching / Debounce
+Rapid sequential clicks are locally accumulated and sent as a single POST with a `count` field after a short debounce (`VITE_BLEP_DEBOUNCE_MS`, default 400ms).
+This reduces network chatter and lowers backend write amplification.

+Backend logic enforces:
+* Missing or invalid `count` => treated as 1.
+* `count` > 50 is capped at 50 per request (safety against abuse / lost debounce timers).
+* Response returns the updated row with the aggregated total.

+Edge considerations:
+* Pending increments flush on page visibility hidden and before unload.
+* Optimistic UI updates immediately; failures are silently ignored (UI remains optimistic until leaderboard refresh).

 ### In-Memory DB Fallback (Local Tests)
 If `DATABASE_URL` is not set, the backend swaps to an in-memory mock implementing only the queries used by the app/tests.
 This allows running unit & middleware tests without Postgres.
 Full integration / E2E coverage still requires a real database (e.g. via `docker compose` or the test compose file).
 The fallback is non-persistent and should never be used in production.